anup-moitra/md102-intune-virtual-company-lab/01-identity-and-groups/users-and-groups.md

 ## Expected Result

-After this lab is completed:
+After this lab is fully completed:

 - Lab users should exist in Microsoft Entra ID.
 - Lab security groups should exist in Microsoft Entra ID.